January 18th, 2017.

 Auctions can be a place of opportunity and spontaneity, and while this is both exciting and adventurous it can often mean that properties can be purchased without the buyer having a mortgage agreement already in place.

-However, when this does happen, you don’t have to miss out on your perfect place because a bridging loan can cover the costs until the bank can approve your mortgage.
+However, when this does happen, you don’t have to miss out on your perfect place because an auction bridging loan can cover the costs until the bank can approve your mortgage.

 4. Property Refurbishment